 - Your muscles just give over and flop, like all your bones have been removed.

 - You’ll sleep like a baby.
-In fact, you’ll probably sleep better than a baby.
+In fact, you’ll probably sleep better than a baby, no crying involved.

 - Lots of people take them when coming down from stimulant drugs like MDMA.